-Yesterday was National Coming Out Day, and to celebrate, we are highlighting one of our most extensive LGBTQ+ collections, the LGBTQ+ Research Collection.
+In honor of National Coming Out Day, we are highlighting one of our most extensive LGBTQ+ collections, the LGBTQ+ Research Collection.

 The History of National Coming Out Day